sasmithaK/extended-tik-tak-toe/README.md

 https://youtube.com/shorts/_Na3a1ZrX7c?feature=shared

-I'm currently you can play a full game cycle of the traditional game in the CLI
+You can play a full game cycle of the traditional game in the CLI
 <pre>
   //This is how cells are arranged
   +-----+-----+-----+